PaoloMazzon/Astro/docs/Pak.md

 ## game.pak

-You may choose to compile all of your game assets and code into a single `game.pak` file by running the tool `Packer.exe` in your root game directory. `Packer.exe` is automatically built with the top-level CMake project and when ran will put each file from `assets/` and `prog/` into `game.pak`.
+You may choose to compile all of your game assets and code into a single `game.pak` file. `Packer.exe` is automatically built with the top-level CMake project and when ran will put each file from `assets/` and `prog/` into `game.pak`.

+To build your game.pak file, copy Packer to your projects directory (or call it from your project's root directory) and exectute

+    $ ./Packer

+## Usage

-When Astro is launched it checks for `game.pak` and if it finds one it will load most assets from there with the exception of some various tools like [File](classes/File) and [Buffer](classes/Buffer) which need the user to specify if they wish to load from `game.pak`.
+When Astro is launched it checks for `game.pak` and if it finds one it will load most assets from there with the exception of some various tools like [File](classes/File) and [Buffer](classes/Buffer) which need the user to specify if they wish to load from `game.pak`. [using_pak](classes/Engine#using_pak) can tell your program if a `game.pak` is currently in use at runtime.

 For most intents and purposes you may just work on your projects as normal and package your game up with `Packer.exe` at the end.